plumface-gcc/openCV-carDetect/README.md

 7. Profit!

 # Todo
-- Make a better cascade
+- Make a better cascade, more negative samples needed.
 - Change multiscale, extremely hard to get correct amount of layers and K neighbors.